Apply for a

 What are my debt consolidation options?

 There is a wide array of options for you if you want to consolidate your debt.
 First of all, you can simply go to any banks or lending institutions and find the one that offers the best rate for you.
 Just remember that they have stricter regulations and requirements.
-So, if you have a not so impressive credit or if you don’t meet their minimum requirement, you might reconsider going to the banks.
+So, if you do not have impressive credit or if you don’t meet their minimum requirement, you might reconsider going to the banks.

-Another option you have is to consolidate your debt using a second mortgage.
-When you apply for a second mortgage, you can use the equity of your home as a collateral.
-You can then borrow a large amount of money from a lender.
-Some would even let you borrow of up to 80% of your home’s value.
-When you have the money, you can now have more time to arrange the consolidation of your debts.
+If you’re still searching for options you can have, you can also take a second mortgage.
+With a second mortgage, you have your home’s equity as collateral.
+Then, you can borrow a large amount of money from a lender.
+Some lenders even let you borrow up to 80% of your home’s value.
+Lastly, when you finally have the money, you can now implement and have more time to arrange the consolidation of your debts.

-One of the advantages of getting a second mortgage is its lower interest rates.
+One of the benefits you can enjoy when getting a second mortgage is its lower interest rates.
 You can use this advantage to consolidate your debts since most credit card companies charge 10% or more as interest.
-The only downside of using your second mortgage to consolidate debt is the fact that your house is considered as its collateral.
-The moment you default on your monthly payment, you also risk losing your house.
-So, when you use this option, always remember to consistently and regularly make your monthly payments on time.
+The only disadvantage of getting a second mortgage to consolidate your debt is that your house will be considered collateral.
+You will lose your house once you default on paying monthly payments.
+Thus, when considering or choosing this option, it is always best to remember to constantly pay your monthly payments on time.

 Am I ready to consolidate my debt?

-If you feel that you are a little overwhelmed with all the pros and cons of consolidating your debt and still unsure if you should go for it, you should do your own research.
-Ask banks, lending institutions, private lenders, and financial experts in Ontario.
-Always remember that the best time to consolidate your debt is when you know what you are doing and when you recognize that debt consolidation is a responsibility.
+If you are overwhelmed with all the pros and cons of consolidating your debt and still unsure if you should go for it, you should research.
+Try researching by asking Ontario’s banks, lending institutions, private lenders and financial experts.
+Ultimately, it is always the best time to begin your debt consolidation when you know what you’re entering or doing and when you recognize the benefits or responsibility of it.